Name

 Global Configuration

-system is not in the path, but instead in /usr/local/pgsql/bin/psql
+system is not in the path, but instead in /usr/local/pgsql/bin/psql.
+You

 could set its location right here in the project configuration file, but that